GitGuardian/ggshield/README.md

 # Pre-receive

 A pre-receive hook allows you to reject commits from being pushed to a git repository if they do not validate every check.
+Refer to [our learning center](https://www.gitguardian.com/secrets-detection/secrets-detection-application-security#4) for more information.

 You can find **ggshield**'s pre-receive hook samples in the [doc/pre-receive.sample](doc/pre-receive.sample) and [doc/pre-receive-docker.sample](doc/pre-receive-docker.sample).